This page shows you how to perform basic operations for a project that has already been instrumented with Stackdriver Trace.

-Toggle between report graphs by clicking Latency Density Distribution and Cumulative Distribution.
+Toggle between report graphs by clicking Density Distribution and Cumulative Distribution.

-View the distribution of average latencies for requests by percentage in the Latency panel below the report graphs.
+View the distribution of average latencies for requests by percentile in the Latency panel below the report graphs.

 Click numbers in the Sample Traces column to view trace details for representative samples of requests at different percentiles.